St George's researchers from the Genetics Research Centre find new gene associated with hereditary spastic paraplegia

 Tuition fee and maintenance loans are available to help you cover the cost of your course.
-You do not have to repay your student loans until after you have left the course and you are earning £25,000 or more a year and repayment is based on what you earn, not what you owe.
+You do not have to start repaying your undergraduate student loans until after you have left the course and you are earning £25,000 or more a year.
+Repayment is based on what you earn, not what you owe.

-- Full time UK and EU undergraduate students can apply for a tuition fee loan.
-Tuition fee loans are paid directly to the University once you enrol on your course
+Full time home and EU undergraduate students can apply for a tuition fee loan.
+Tuition fee loans are paid directly to the university after you enrol on your course.

-- Once you have completed your course and are earning £21,000 or more you must begin repaying your loan.
-If you wish to, you can make repayments earlier than this
+Once you have left your course and are earning £25,000 or more per year you must begin repaying your loan.
+You can make repayments earlier than this if you wish.

-- If you are enrolled on an NHS funded course or year of study, your tuition fees will be paid by the NHS (you need to apply for this support for every NHS-funded year).
+If you are a Medicine student enrolled on an NHS funded year of study, your tuition fees will be fully or partially paid by NHS Student Bursaries (you need to apply for this support for every NHS-funded year).
 The funding available depends on the medicine course studied.
-For more information, please visit our NHS-funded degrees page
+For more information, please visit our NHS-funded degrees page.

-The below table shows some salaries and how much you would be expected to pay on various annual salary levels:
+The table shows how much you would be expected to pay on various annual salary levels: